Biz-Group/fabric-v1/PRD.md

 - **Org creation** — admin-provisioned only.
 A platform `superAdmin` creates the org in the Clerk Dashboard, then runs an internal fan-out action that (a) uses the Clerk Admin API to invite every `superAdmin` user into the new org as `org:admin`, and (b) writes a matching `memberships` row for each.
 The client-side admin is invited afterward via Clerk's normal invitation flow.
 - **Regular-member provisioning** — when an invited user accepts and signs in for the first time, `users.store` auto-creates a `memberships` row for the active org with role `contributor` (the safe default for new invitees).
 The org admin can promote them to `admin` or demote them to `viewer` afterward.
 - **Role changes** — admins promote / demote members in their own org via `setMembershipRole`, which only accepts memberships whose `clerkOrgId` matches the caller's active org.
 The legacy `users.role` field (pre-multi-tenant) is retired once the migration is complete.
+- **Member removal** — admins remove members through `removeMemberFromOrg`, which preflights self-removal and last-admin guards, removes the Clerk org membership first, then deletes the Fabric `memberships` row.
+If Clerk removal fails, the Fabric row stays in place so access cannot be silently recreated from a still-valid Clerk membership; Clerk 404 is treated as already removed and Fabric cleanup continues.
+- **Pending invitations** — admins can revoke pending invitations.
+Resend is implemented as revoke + re-invite because Clerk does not expose a separate resend operation; if the re-invite fails after revocation, the admin must invite the person again.
 - **Superadmin bootstrap** — the first platform `superAdmin` is set by the internal mutation `users.bootstrapSuperAdmin` (by email).
 Subsequent superadmins are promoted / demoted by an existing superAdmin via `users.setPlatformRole`.

 #### 3.7.6 Data migration (Biz Group)